 Technical Evaluation Reference Group (TERG) is an independent evaluation advisory group, accountable to the Board of the Global Fund to Fight AIDS, Tuberculosis & Malaria for ensuring independent evaluation of the Global Fund business model, investments and impact.

-The TERG also advises the Global Fund Secretariat on evaluation approaches and practices, independence, reporting procedures and other technical and managerial aspects of monitoring and evaluation at all levels.
+The TERG oversees independent evaluations on behalf of the Board and its Committees.
+It also oversees the evaluation functions performed by the Secretariat and advises the Global Fund Secretariat on evaluation approaches and practices, independence, reporting procedures and other technical and managerial aspects of monitoring and evaluation at all levels.